RaVeR76/BubbleBobbleBonkers/README.md

 My wireframes are set out where you will first have a wee intro screen to input your ***game name*** & get your self fully prepared for the game of your life :)
 The second screen will basically be the gamezone & pretty much the same for the 3 levels as well, maybe with different backgrounds or slight tweaks.
 I have added an **alternative gamezone wireframe** for my desktop because I am still unsure at what layout will work better & look more aesthetically pleasing.
-At present, as I write this, I am swaying more towards the *alternative* version but even this coould change as I progress ha ha!
+At present, as I write this, I am swaying more towards the *alternative* version but even this could change as I progress ha ha!

 Anyway, you can have a wee look at my wireframes below: